-Tender, scrumptious, and nutritious, these Low Carb Pumpkin Muffins are ridiculously easy to make, gluten-free, grain-free, sugar-free and dairy-free making them perfect.
-You are going to love these sugar free pumpkin muffins.
+Tender, scrumptious, and nutritious, these Low Carb Pumpkin Muffins are ridiculously easy to make, gluten-free, grain-free, sugar-free and dairy-free making them a perfect breakfast on the go.

 Low Carb Pumpkin Muffins

-Whether you want to call them Low Carb Pumpkin Muffins, or Keto Pumpkin Muffins, these sugar-free pumpkin muffins are loaded with pumpkin and sugar-free chocolate chips and they are super filling.
+Whether you want to call them Low Carb Pumpkin Muffins, or Keto Pumpkin Muffins, these sugar-free pumpkin muffins are loaded with pumpkin puree and sugar-free chocolate chips and they are super filling.

 Not everyone likes pumpkin spice but they like the added benefits of pumpkin in their baked goods.
 You can choose to add in the pumpkin spice or leave it out of these muffins.

 Keto Pumpkin Muffins